Full analysis of the experiment on sheep part-funded by the British Heart Foundation

 However, despite the large amount of data gathered from observational studies in pregnant women exposed to statins (which recorded not just birth defects, but pregnancy outcomes and condition of offspring), the researchers wished to investigate the effects of statins on the physiology of unborn sheep and whether or not those foetuses would be helped or hindered by statins after they had been deliberately starved of oxygen.
 The experiment was, thus, of a very basic exploratory nature, and its findings not required to have any medical relevance.

-Twelve Welsh Mountain ewes, four-fifths of the way through their gestational period, were starved for 24 hours, then anaesthetised before their abdomens and wombs were cut open.
+Twelve Welsh Mountain ewes, four-fifths of the way through their pregnancies, were starved for 24 hours, then anaesthetised before their abdomens and wombs were cut open.
 The legs of their foetuses were pulled out externally, so that various tubes could be inserted into the major blood vessels close to the foetal hearts.
-The incisions were sewn up, and all the tubes and devices were put through an incision in the flank of the mother, inside a plastic pouch sewn onto the maternal skin.
+The incisions were sewn up, and all the tubes and devices were put through an incision in the side of the mother, inside a plastic pouch sewn onto the ewe’s skin.

 After two to three days of ‘recovery’, during which the ewes were housed alone and given antibiotics – although the published scientific paper makes no mention of pain relief – they were transferred to a ‘metabolic crate’, a small cage in which they were experimented on and subsequently killed.
 The sheep, thus, spent their last days in solitary confinement in a cramped cage, unable to exercise or interact with others of their species.